-Students are required to keep a complete and accurate notebook on all activities for each clinical day.
-This notebook will be collected by the program faculty at the end of each semester and will be reviewed for accuracy and completeness.
-The clinical notebook will be evaluated each semester and will compose a percentage of the student's final clinical education grade in the clinical record category.
+Students are required to keep complete and accurate records on all activities for each clinical day.
+The records will be monitored by the program faculty during each semester and will be reviewed for accuracy and completeness.
+The clinical records will be evaluated each semester and will compose a percentage of the student's final clinical education grade in the clinical record category.

+Clinical Education Records

-Clinical Education Notebook
+10% Clinical Education I

-10% Clinical Education I 05% Clinical Education II-V
+05% Clinical Education II-V